 • providing every child with essential vaccinations; and

-• treating every child with malnutrition with a clear nutrition program.
+• treating every child with malnutrition with a clear nutrition programme.

 Our Response